 The final piece of the jigsaw is the change in valuation that the market has placed on McDonald’s stock.
 Fifteen years ago the stock traded on a PE of circa 18.
 Today, and assuming analysts’ estimates for 2018 earnings per share are somewhat accurate, the PE stands near 24.
 Imagine for a minute that McDonald’s stock still traded at its mid-December 2003 PE of 17.8.
 The share price would be around $140 based on estimated 2018 EPS of $7.75.
 That, in turn, would be enough to knock almost two percentage points off our earlier 15.5% per annum total return figure.

 That is basically why the current valuation is so risky in the short to medium term.
 What do we suppose the best case scenario is for McDonald’s over the next decade?
 High single-digit EPS growth?
 Most of the gains that should arise from that could be wiped out by valuation movements in the opposite direction.
-If you think that can’t happen then drag up the long-term stock price chart.
-For instance, the share price went nowhere between 1996 and 2004.
-That came despite EPS increasing from $1.08 to $1.93.
+If you think that can’t happen, drag up the long-term stock price chart.
+The share price went nowhere between 1996 and 2004, and that came despite EPS increasing from $1.08 to $1.93.
 There is a risk of history repeating itself, though I continue to think that the business will do just fine.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!